 - No more than one poem per page

-- Standard font (such as Times New Roman, Arial, or similar)
+- 12-point standard font (such as Times New Roman, Arial, or similar)

 - Poet must be a resident of Virginia, a student at a Virginia college or university, or a member of JRW.